minhha-online/Sales_RFM_Analysis/README.md

 **✅ Conclusion**
 This project demonstrates a full-cycle data analytics process: data cleaning, SQL-based analysis, business insight discovery, and compelling dashboard creation.
 RFM modeling proves effective in guiding customer relationship strategies and can be adapted for any CRM or e-commerce platform.

+**📊 Power BI Dashboard Design:**

+This dashboard was built in **Sales_project.pbix**, reflecting a customer segmentation approach using the RFM model.
+The key visuals and layout include:

+- **KPI Cards**: Displaying Total Revenue, Total Customers, VIP Customers, and Lost Customers
+- **Pie Chart**: Shows customer segmentation by `RFM_LEVEL`
+- **Bar Charts**: Distribution of scores for Recency, Frequency, and Monetary
+- **Table**: Top 10 high-value customers sorted by spending
+- **Slicer Panel**: Allows filtering by RFM Level or individual scores
+- **Conditional Formatting**: Highlights high-spending customers and RFM dynamics
+- **Layout**: Horizontally grouped insights for score distribution, customer segments, and detailed breakdown

+The visual styling was intentionally kept clean and professional, with intuitive color coding for groups like VIP, At Risk, and Big Spenders.

+📁 File: `Sales_project.pbix`